armory/docs/content/en/docs/Overview/your-first-pipeline.md

 1. Provide a name for your new pipeline and click **{{< icon "check-circle" >}} Create**.

-1. On the Pipeline page you will see:
+1. On the Pipeline page you should see:

    - A visual representation of your pipeline and its stages (you should only have configurations at the beginning)
    - Execution Options